Eligibility criteria to open a demat account

-A demat account holds all your securities (shares, commodities, ETFs etc) in an electronic or dematerialized form.
+A dematerialized account holds all your securities (shares, commodities, ETFs etc) in an electronic form.
 You cannot trade in the stock market without one.
 Let’s get the basics out of the way first.
-Here is a list of things to understand the working of a demat account:
+Here is a list of things to understand the working of this account:

-- Central Depository: In India, there are two depositories that hold your demat accounts for you.
+- Central Depository: In India, there are two depositories that hold your stock accounts for you.
 These are the CDSL (Central Depository Services Limited) and NSDL (National Securities Depository Limited).
-They hold all the demat accounts and its shareholding details.

-- Portfolio Holding: A demat account contains all the details of the accounts’ transactions.
+- Portfolio Holding: A stock holding account contains all the details of the accounts’ transactions.
 They are automatically updated every time a transaction occurs.

 CDSL was set up in 1999 to help manage the rush of demat account registrations that the NDSL was dealing with.

 Contrary to what you may assume, you don’t need to be 18 to get started.
 There is no minimum age to invest in the stock market.
-Both a minor and an adult can invest in stocks and open a demat account for the same purpose.
+Both a minor and an adult can invest in stocks.

 PAN and KYC details